alokchoudhary01/ta/README.md

 # Credits:

-Developed by Alok Choudhary contributors: https://github.com/alokchoudhry01/ta/
+Developed by Alok Choudhary

-Please, let me know about any comment or feedback.

-Also, I am a Software Consultant focused on Data Science using Python tools such as Pandas, Scikit-Learn, Backtrader.
+I am a Software Consultant focused on Data Science using Python tools such as Pandas, Scikit-Learn, Backtrader.
 Don't hesitate to contact me if you need something related with this library, Python, Technical Analysis, AlgoTrading, Machine Learning, etc.

+Please, let me know if you have any comment or feedback.